mnottale/keyboard-mapper/README.md

 - makegadget.sh
 - config.txt
 - startmapping.sh
-- Mapping files (*.xmodmap).
+- Mapping files (*.xmodmap) into the 'mappings' subdirectory.
 You can obtain a .xmodmap file for the current mapping by running 'xmodmap -pke'.
+You should name one of the mappings 'default.xmodmap' with a safe default (such as azerty or qwerty).

 Edit config.txt and add the following line: